-The Law School Admission Test (LSAT) is a very important component of your law school application.
-This exam is a skills-based assessment, designed to determine how you will respond to training in the law.
-Offered four times a year (February, June, September, and December), students who plan to take the LSAT are strongly encouraged to begin preparation well in advance.
+The Law School Admission Test Flex (LSAT Flex) is a very important component of your law school application.
+This exam is a skills-based assessment designed to determine how you will respond to training in the law.
+Offered multiple times each year, students who plan to take the LSAT Flex are strongly encouraged to begin preparation well in advance.

-Information regardng when you should take the exam, how to prepare for the LSAT, how long your scores are valid, etc.
+For more information on the LSAT Flex, like when you should take the exam, how to prepare for the LSAT Flex, how long your scores are valid, etc.,

-Make sure you are prepared for the LSAT and are ready put your best effort out on test day.
+Make sure you are prepared for the LSAT Flex and are ready put forth your best effort on test day.

 There is no penalty for guessing.
 It is in your best interest to answer every single question on the exam, even if it is a complete guess.

 Prepare psychologically to take the exam only once.
 Go into the exam confident and well prepared and there will be no reason for you to have to go through this grueling process again.
-Remember, if you do take the LSAT more than once, schools usually will average the two scores together.
+Remember: if you do take the LSAT (Flex or regular) more than once, schools usually will average the two scores together.
 Prepare the first time as if you do not have the option to take it again.

-Prepare, Prepare, Prepare.
-Take the time to really put your self in the best position possible to ace the exam.
+Practice, practice, practice.
+Take the time to really put yourself in the best position possible to ace the exam.
 Many experts recommend taking 15-20 diagnostic tests prior to your formal exam.